Raghavvram/finance-and-stock-market/key-player.md

 - **Market makers** and **high-frequency traders** ensure liquidity and efficiency.
 - **Central banks** and **regulators** shape the overall environment.

 Understanding these roles helps traders anticipate market movements and make informed decisions.
-Let me know if you'd like to explore any of these players further!